nbogie/p5-v2-ts-global-mode-starter/readme.md

 # Your project title

-## Install Instructions - do this before coding
+## Install - do this before coding

-You will see typescript errors about p5 functions until this step is done.
+In the editor you will see typescript errors about p5 functions until this step is done:

 ```bash
 npm i